 But, getting to Muir Woods in 2018 is more different than ever before.
 Most notably the new required reservation system for the limited parking available.
-And to lesser fanfare, the new required reservations for the Muir Woods Shuttle in 2018.
+And to lesser fanfare, the new required reservations for the shuttle in 2018.

 So, how do you buy tickets for the Muir Woods Shuttle?
-Where do you meet the Muir Woods Shuttle?
+Where do you meet the shuttle?
 How do you get to Muir Woods without a car?